c4arl0s/NSURLConnection/README.md

 # NSURLConnection

-An object that enables you to start and stop URL requests.
+- An object that enables you to start and stop URL requests.
+- The NSURLConnection class provides convenience class methods to load URL requests both asynchronously using a callback block and synchronously.

 ``` objective-c
 //